digitaleinitiativen/courses/README.md

 #### 31 3D printing for the masses **Jim van Hazendonk**
  - Format: 4 hours
  - Content: What is 3D printing and how do I get started.
-Learn what diffent 3D printing techniques exist and how to best prepare objects for printing.
+Learn what different 3D printing techniques exist and how to best prepare objects for printing.
 From thingiverse to Thing in hand.
  - Participants: 8-12
  - Preparations: bring your own laptop (need basic 3D understanding)
  - Price: €20